 - smoked Spanish Paprika

-In a saute pan or skillet, heat the oil over medium heat.
+- In a saute pan or skillet, heat the oil over medium heat.
 Add the sliced onions and cook until soft and browned, about 7 minutes.
+Add a splash of white wine or water and stir to scrape up the brown bits, until the liquid is evaporated.

-Add the membrillo to the onions and stir to coat.
+- Add the membrillo to the onions and stir to coat.
 Cook for a couple of minutes, stirring often.
-Spread the onions evenly in the bottom of a 9 x 13 inch baking dish.
+Spread the onion mixture evenly in the bottom of a 9 x 13 inch baking dish.